rpmuller/ePubs/WP1.md

 only God, or the Good, to whom the ideas are adjectival.
 This, at any rate, is a possible interpretation of Plato.
 Plato proceeds to an interesting sketch of the education proper to a young man who is to be a guardian.
-We saw that the young man is selected for this honour on the ground of a combination of intellectual and moral qualities; he must be just and gentle, fond of learning, with a good memory and a harmonious mind.
+We saw that the young man is selected for this honor on the ground of a combination of intellectual and moral qualities; he must be just and gentle, fond of learning, with a good memory and a harmonious mind.
 The young man who has been chosen for these merits